aozora/bootmetro/README.md

 # BootMetro
+> Please pay attention that this project is no longer maintaned.

 BootMetro provides simple and flexible HTML, CSS, and Javascript for web apps that wants to use the "Windows 8 MetroUI" style, without the need to run on Windows 8.
 It is built on top of Twitter Bootstrap and HTML5 Boilerplate.